XiandaGuo/SPOSGait/README.md

   pages={14789--14799},
   year={2021}
 }
+@article{guo2022gait,
+  title={Gait Recognition in the Wild: A Large-scale Benchmark and NAS-based Baseline}, author={Guo, Xianda and Zhu, Zheng and Yang, Tian and Lin, Beibei and Huang, Junjie and Deng, Jiankang and Huang, Guan and Zhou, Jie and Lu, Jiwen}, journal={arXiv e-prints}, pages={arXiv--2205}, year={2022}
+}
 @inproceedings{wang2022gaitstrip,
   title={Gaitstrip: Gait recognition via effective strip-based feature representations and multi-level framework}, author={Wang, Ming and Lin, Beibei and Guo, Xianda and Li, Lincheng and Zhu, Zheng and Sun, Jiande and Zhang, Shunli and Liu, Yu and Yu, Xin},